 There are ways to slow down a router.
 Here is a commercial device that retails for $150.
 Here is a link to a discussion of building a speed controller for a router.

-I am currently building a second CNC router for larger wooden projects based on the LowRider from V1 Engineering and I plan to use the rodent board from BTT (screen shot above) to use as the controller.
+I am currently building a second CNC router for larger wooden projects based on the LowRider from V1 Engineering and I plan to use the rodent board controller from BTT (screen shot above).
+At the time I bought it, the price was $56.
 This board incorporates the ESP32 microcontroller, has WiFi capability, and has incorporated motor drivers capable of sourcing 3A of current.
+Here is the link to the user manual.
+The rodent board comes with FluidNC firmware installed, so we are going to give that a try.
+Here is a link to a wiki for the rodent board from FluidNC.
 The grblHAL firmware for this board can be built using the web builder.

 As an add-on, we built a jog-controller (described in the next section) that allows us to jog the tool around without sitting in front of the computer.
 The jog controller connects to the I2C interface pins, which are broken out on our current controller board.